roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 - The pwnagotchi must already be [`v1.5.5`](https://github.com/evilsocket/pwnagotchi/releases/tag/v1.5.5) properly configured;
 - Perform a complete backup before making any modifications, including every file to be modified.

+## Disclaimer
+> From **roodriiigooo**: The content here is free for use, but it doesn't mean you can use it however you want.
+No author or contributor assumes responsibility for the misuse of this device, project, or any component herein.
+The project and modifications were developed solely for educational purposes.
+> Any files, plugins or modifications of this project or original project found here should **not be sold**.
+In the case of use in open projects, videos or any form of dissemination, please remember to give credit to the repository ♥

+> Certain content may be protected by copyright, use with caution.

 ## Observations
 The following steps were performed on a Windows computer using PuTTY as an SSH client, FileZilla and the pwnagotchi with a Waveshare 2.13 V3 e-ink display.
 You should adapt them according to your configuration.
 This tutorial requires a minimum level of knowledge.